English | Site Directory

 Group By

 The group by clause is used to aggregate values across rows.
-A single row is created for each distinct combination of the values in the group-by columns.
-When grouping is performed, the data is automatically sorted by the grouping columns, unless otherwise specified in an order by clause.
+A single row is created for each distinct combination of values in the group-by clause.
+The data is automatically sorted by the grouping columns, unless otherwise specified by an order by clause.

 Examples: